CleverCloud/doc.clever-cloud.com/deploy/application/dotnet/dotnet.md

 ## .NET version

-The version used on Clever Cloud is `3.1`, so you can deploy applications for the two current LTS versions as shown on this [page](https://dotnet.microsoft.com/download/dotnet-core).
+The default version used on Clever Cloud is `5.0`.
+You can change it to `3.1` by setting the CC_DOTNET_VERSION environment variable to `3.1`.
 No support will be provided for end-of-life versions.

 {{< readfile "/content/partials/create-application.md" >}}